• Skip to primary navigation

 A jar of apple butter next to a wooden spoon.

-This recipe is perfect if you want to make a small batch of spiced apple butter that is also sugar-free.
+This recipe is perfect if you want to make a small batch of spiced apple butter with no added sugar.
 This recipe includes options for making apple butter with or without a food mill, using the stovetop or oven method.

 5 from 1 vote